froggey/Mezzano/doc/internals/file-system.md

     truename-using-host (host path) => pathname

+As listed above, open-using-host returns a stream.
+Usually, the stream is one of two types: a character stream or a binary stream.
+These streams may be implemented by subclassing the gray streams:

+  * gray:fundamental-character-input-stream and gray:fundamental-character-output-stream
+  * gray:fundamental-binary-input-stream and gray:fundamental-binary-output-stream.

 The function (setfable)

     mezzano.file-system:find-host (host-name &optional (errorp t)) => host

 maps a host name to a host object.
-This mapping is used for converting name strings to/from pathname objects.
-This allows the syntax of the name string to be host dependent.
-For example, the "REMOTE" host uses Unix style name strings: "REMOTE:/home/tom/abc.lisp" while the "LOCAL" host uses LispM style name strings: "LOCAL:>home>tom>abc.lisp".
+This mapping is used for converting namestrings to/from pathname objects.
+This allows the syntax of the namestring to be host dependent.
+For example, the "REMOTE" host uses Unix style namestrings: "REMOTE:/home/tom/abc.lisp" while the "LOCAL" host uses LispM style namestrings: "LOCAL:>home>tom>abc.lisp".

 For a file system that resides on a local disk or disk partition, the host object must have a block device object so that read and write